 This model is meant to be representative of an “average” plant constructed since 2006 to process soybean oil into biodiesel.
 There is certainly substantial variation in capacity, production efficiency, and feedstock across the industry and this should be kept in mind when viewing profit estimates from the model.
 However, limiting the feedstock to soybean oil is reasonable since it represents about half of the feedstock used to produce biodiesel in the U.S. and feedstock prices tend to be highly correlated.

 To track plant profitability over time, weekly biodiesel and soybean oil prices at Iowa plants from the Agricultural Marketing Service (AMS) were collected starting in 2007.
 Natural gas costs through 2013 are estimated based on monthly data from the Energy Information Agency (EIA).
 Due to a change in the EIA price series, natural gas costs are estimated as one percent of the nearby NYMEX natural gas futures price starting in January 2014.
 Glycerin and methanol prices were obtained from OPIS.
-Figure 1 presents the weekly (pre-tax) estimates of biodiesel profits over January 26, 2007 through January 29, 2016 based on the prices and model assumptions.
+Figure 1 presents the weekly (pre-tax) estimates of biodiesel profits over January 26, 2007 through February 24, 2016 based on the prices and model assumptions.
 Two enormous spikes in 2011 and 2013 dominate the weekly profitability estimates, when profits exceeded $1 per gallon.
 There was clearly a spike in profitability in 2016 as well, but the peak was only about $0.50 per gallon and it occurred much earlier in the calendar year (May).
 The average level of profits in 2011, 2013, and 2016 was $0.43, $0.50, and $0.19 per gallon, respectively.
 Outside of these three years, the average level of profits was -$0.04 per gallon.

-The estimates in Figure 1 indicates we can tally 2015 in the “famine” category for biodiesel producers.
-This outcome is consistent with the pattern in previous years related to biofuels policy.
-The 2011 and 2013 spikes in profitability can be directly traced to the race by diesel blenders to take advantage of the blender tax credit that was set to expire at the end of each year (e.g., farmdoc daily March 19, 2014).
-The key insight is that blenders faced a binding RFS biodiesel mandate and it was rational to effectively purchase the biodiesel at a discount in the current year due to the tax credit in order to meet mandates in later years.
-Once the tax credit expires, the incentive to push up prices, profits, and production disappears and the biodiesel industry returns to the norm of losses.
-This raises the question as to why losses are the norm for biodiesel production in the absence of these policy incentives.
+The spike in profitability during 2011, 2013, and 2016 can be directly traced to the race by diesel blenders to take advantage of the blender tax credit set to expire at the end of these calendar years (e.g., farmdoc daily March 19, 2014; July 27, 2016).
+The key is that blenders face a binding RFS biodiesel mandate, and it is rational to effectively purchase biodiesel at a discount in the current year, due to the tax credit, in order to meet mandates in later years.
+Once the tax credit expires, the incentive to push up prices, profits, and production disappears and the biodiesel industry returns to a norm of losses.
+This cycle, of course, depends on blenders perceiving there is substantial uncertainty whether the tax credit will be reinstated or not for the following year.

-Additional insight about the feast and famine cycle of biodiesel profits is provided by Figure 3.
+Additional insight about the feast and famine cycle of biodiesel profits is provided in Figure 2.
 Here, the biodiesel price at Iowa plants is plotted versus a simplified breakeven profit relationship between soybean oil and biodiesel prices.
 Since soybean oil represents over 80 percent of the variable operating costs of the representative plant, all other costs are lumped into the constant term of 0.60, or 60 cents per gallon of biodiesel produced.
 The 7.55 slope is just the number of pounds of soybean oil assumed to produce a gallon of biodiesel.
-One can readily observe that the line for the breakeven relationship tracks the biodiesel price very closely except for two major spikes in 2011 and 2013.
-In other words, outside of the two spikes, the market has generally priced biodiesel based on the cost of soybean oil, a partial markup for other variable and fixed costs, and zero profits.
-Implicit in this formulation is the idea that soybean oil prices lead (or cause) biodiesel prices at the weekly time horizon.
-Both economic theory and empirical evidence in the form of Granger causality tests strongly support the idea that soybean oil prices tend to lead biodiesel prices at the weekly time horizon (farmdoc daily, September 10, 2015).
-Of course, it is still possible for biodiesel prices to influence soybean oil prices over longer time horizons, such as a quarter or a year.
-For example, a large increase in the RFS biodiesel mandate, like that announced last November, could imply a big enough increase in demand for biodiesel that the price of soybean oil increases.
-Since changes of this magnitude happen relatively infrequently, this feedback effect of biodiesel prices on soybean oil prices will be swamped over a weekly horizon by the changes in soybean oil prices.
+The breakeven relationship tracks the biodiesel price very closely outside of the spikes in 2011, 2013 and 2016.
+In other words, outside of these periods, the market has generally priced biodiesel based on the cost of soybean oil, a partial markup for other variable and fixed costs, and zero profits.
+Implicit in this formulation is the idea that soybean oil prices lead (or cause) biodiesel prices at the weekly time horizon (farmdoc daily, September 10, 2015).
+The norm of losses outside of the spike periods can be traced to over-capacity in the U.S. biodiesel industry (farmdoc daily, February 11, 2016), as capacity utilization rates have rarely exceeded 75 percent and have been closer to 60 percent much of the time.

 Finally, the percent return to equity holders provides useful information on the attractiveness of investment in biodiesel plants relative to other investments.
-The average return was 9.0 percent over 2007-2015 and the standard deviation, a measure of risk, was 31.6 percent.
-By comparison, the average return for the stock market over this period, as measured by the S&P 500, was 8.3 percent and the associated standard deviation was 19.7 percent.
-The ratio of average return to standard deviation provides one measuring stick of an investment’s return-risk attractiveness, and on this measure the ratio for biodiesel investment, 0.28, is substantially less than the stock market as a whole, 0.42.
-The relative riskiness of biodiesel investment is not surprising given that 80 percent of the positive profits earned by biodiesel plants occurred in only two years (2011 and 2013).
+The average return was 10.5 percent over 2007-2016 and the standard deviation, a measure of risk, was 30.2 percent.
+By comparison, the average return for the stock market over this period, as measured by the S&P 500, was 8.6 percent and the associated standard deviation was 18.6 percent.
+The ratio of average return to standard deviation provides one measuring stick of an investment’s return-risk attractiveness, and on this measure the ratio for biodiesel investment, 0.35, is lower than the stock market as a whole, 0.46.
+The relative riskiness of biodiesel investment is not surprising given that over 80 percent of the positive profits earned by biodiesel plants occurred in only three years (2011, 2013, and 2016).